pulumi/compliance-policies/docs/public/index.md

 npm install "@pulumi-premium-policies/kubernetes-policies" --save
 ```

-For a complete list of available Premium Policy packages, please reference to our reference
+For a complete list of available Premium Policy packages, please refer to our reference
 [documentation](http://FIXME).

 If NPM returns a `HTTP 403 - Access Denied`, then either the provided Pulumi Access Token is invalid,